dbrewster42/Capstone2/src/docs/UPER.md

 -----------------------------------------------SOLID PRINCIPLES --------------------------------------------

-1. I have spent a lot of time contemplating the Single Responsibility Principle as it relates to this assignment (and also burger).
+1. Single Responsibility Principle - I have spent a lot of time contemplating the Single Responsibility Principle as it relates to this assignment (and also burger).
 This principle is very easy to implement but very tough to implement it 100%.
 My Game.java(entry point) breaks the Single Responsibilty but I am unsure of how to do it better.
 I would love to see a demonstration of either this assignment, or the burger assignment that completely follows the Single Responsibility Principle.

-2. Piece is open for extension and closed for modification which demonstrates the Open Closed Principle.
+2. Open Closed Principle- Piece is open for extension and closed for modification which demonstrates the Open Closed Principle.
 All subclasses of piece inherits (extends) its behavior and adds unique behavior without modifying Piece itself.
 Any unique properties of a piece are isolated to that piece such as King having a location

-3. The children are substituted seemlessly for the parent Piece which is the Liskov Substitution Principle.
+3. Liskov Substitution Principle - The children are substituted seemlessly for the parent Piece which is the Liskov Substitution Principle.
 My game would not work otherwise because the vast majority of my calls to the children of Piece are actually to Piece itself even though Piece is an abstract class and cannot actually perform any of the methods I call to it.
 The only times I do not call Piece are for special rules such as Pawn Promotion or Castling which require a specific subclass.

-4. The abstraction interfaces are implemented 100%.
+4. Interface Segregation Principle - Make fine grained interfaces that are client specific.
+The abstraction interfaces are implemented 100%.
 They are fine grained interface that are client specific with a well-defined purpose and only exposes behavior that is aligned with its purpose.

-5. I attempted to make my program depend on abstractions instead of concretions and I did so with all the abstractions that I used.
+5. Dependency Inversion Principle - I attempted to make my program depend on abstractions instead of concretions and I did so with the Piece Class.
 But did I follow this rule 100%?
-My Piece class did but I had other multiple other classes that had no need for extension such as square.
+I had other multiple other classes that had no need for extension such as Square.
 There are 64 instances of square that made up the board (via composition) but all had identical behavior so I did not make an abstract class or interface for it.
 Thus, any interaction I had with square depended on the concrete Square class.
 I hvng believe this violates the Dependency Inversion Principle although I do not see how this would benefit my program.

 In recap, I applied Principles 2-4 throughout the project and I did my best to use the Single Responsibilty and Dependency Inversion Principles but upon reflection, I wasn't able to understand them well enough to fully implement.

 Craig was able to greatly increase my understanding of proper code practices but with my inexperience, completely achieving best practices seems like attempting to travel at the speed of light.
 I can always do better but I can never quite reach it.
-I spent at least 75% of my time on this project refactoring my code.
+I spent the majority of my time on this project continuously refactoring my code.

 I either spent way too much time on unicode or not nearly enough time.